jrwrigh/dotfiles2.0/SETUP.md

  1. `systemctl  --user enable redshift-gtk`
  2. `systemctl  --user start redshift-gtk`

-Note this means that Redshift will auto start after being shutdown.
+Note this means that systemd will restart Redshift if it is killed.
 You must stop the systemd service to turn it off correctly.